ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

       The Administrator should choose the new group name GROUPNAME to suggest, in such a way that it does not renounce permissions that were granted per the old group name GROUPNAME*.
 This is the case if the following holds.

       With reference to the 'scope' claim of the Administrator's Access Token, let us define PERM* as the union of the permission sets associated with the scope entries such that GROUPNAME* matches with the specified group name pattern.
 Also, let us define PERM as the union of the permission sets associated with the scope entries such that GROUPNAME matches with the specified group name pattern.
-Then, PERM specifies no less permissions than PERM*.
+Then, PERM specifies no fewer permissions than PERM*.

    - The Administrator requests a new Access Token to the Authorization Server, in order to update its access rights, and have a new granted scope whose scope entries specify more and/or different group name patterns than the old Access Token.